-The Lonely Planet guide to the Greek Islands is a thorough and helpful guide to all the Greek island groups, with Athens included.
+The Lonely Planet guide to the Greek Islands is a thorough and helpful guide to all the Greek island groups, with Athens included for good measure.

 There is a tendency to disparage guidebook writing as being informative but dull, though of course it depends on the writer.
 I opened this book at the entry for Symi, an island I've been to many times, and was delighted by this little description of its main harbour:

 "The first sight of the harbour of the island capital Gialos, framed against an amphitheatre of biscuit- and wine-coloured houses rising on all sides, is unforgettable."

 It's absolutely true and the description of the colours is original and perfect.

 Continuing with Symi, here's a typical island entry.
 It begins with the name in English and Greek, and a note of the population.
 There's an introductory overview (from which the above quote is taken) and then a paragraph of history.